3vfi-dev/3vfi-dev/README.md

 <h3 align="center"> 🙂 About me :</h3>

-### A guy a 20year old, cool Discord bot developer proficient in JS, Python, and other fun stuff, with a strong passion for coding.
+### A guy a 20 year old, cool, Discord bot developer proficient in JS, Python and other fun stuff.. with a strong passion for coding.

 <h3 align="center"> 🛠️ Work for :</h3>